mym987/cps308_cellsociety/DESIGN.md

 Grid Class:
 It has width and height.
 It has cells and a model.
 - `getNumRows()`
   Get the width of the grid.
-Return an integer.
+Return `int`.
 - `getNumCols()`
   Get the height of the grid.
-Return an integer.
+Return `int`.
 - `isValid(Location loc)`
-  Return if the stat
+  Return if the location is Valid.
+Return `boolean`.
-- E put(Location loc, E obj)
-- E remove(Location loc)
 - E get(Location loc)
-- getOccupiedLocations()
-- getValidAdjacentLocations(Location loc)
-- getEmptyAdjacentLocations(Location loc)
-- getOccupiedAdjacentLocations(Location loc)
+  Get the cell on loc.
+Return `cell`.
 - getNeighbors(Location loc)
-- updateCells()
+  Return a list of neighbor cells.
+Return `ArrayList<Cell>`

 Abstract Model Class:
 It has a control panel